Python Developer Tutorial

 The real problem: this is infrastructure, not parsing

-Teams often think python google search data is a selector problem.
+Teams often think Python Google scraper BeautifulSoup is a selector problem.
 In practice, the expensive part is operating a reliable anti-bot delivery system with predictable latency and failure handling.

 • Distributed request queues with backpressure and retry control